 - Please do not arrive early for your visit.
 If you are early, please stay in your car until the time of the visit

-- Please ring the front door bell to alert the home to your presence and then follow directional signage to the gazebo area (unless your visit is required to take place in the home for reasons of accessibility).
+- Please ring the front door bell to alert the home to your presence and then follow staff directions to the visiting area.

 - Await staff member to begin process of booking into your visit, completing health declaration and contact details, check temperature, and use the hand sanitiser provided

-- Please ensure you sit at the allocated seat, there will be a table in between you and the resident
+- Please ensure you sit at the allocated seat, there will be a table and ‘sneeze screen’ in between you and the resident

 During the visit

-- The resident will be brought out by a staff member (if required the staff member will be present during the visit)
+- The resident will be brought to you by a staff member (the staff member is required to discretely supervise the visit)